Keep your skin looking young with simple precautions you can easily incorporate into your daily life

 As well as combating skin-aging free radicals, the A, C and E vitamins have other essential roles in maintaining your skin.

 Vitamin A, found in foods such as broccoli, carrots, and spinach, is essential for the growth and repair of skin tissues.
 Vitamin C is needed for collagen production and for maintaining a healthy immune system, while vitamin E is a vital anti-oxidant that aids normal growth and development.

 It is important to eat fish oils and unrefined vegetable oils and to avoid the 'bad', saturated fats.

 The body diverts blood away from the skin to the 'essential' organs as a result of lack of sleep, giving your complexion that fatigued look and slack muscle tone.
 Adequate sleep is one of the best beauty treatments available!

 Lines and wrinkles can be injected with collagen (which is extracted from animal sources), an anti-aging strategy that must be done by a professional.
 Top-up treatments are needed every 3-12 months.

 Alpha hydroxy acids, or AHAs, are extracted from sources such as apples, grapes, lemons and passion fruit (in the form of fruit acids), milk (as lactic acid) and sugar cane (as glycolic acid).
 Applied to the skin, they act as a skin peel, increasing exfoliation and stimulating the turnover of new cells.
 While dermatologists can use a stronger solution for immediate effect, products bought over the counter need 4-8 weeks to take effect.

-Also known as tretinoic acid, Retin-A is an acne treatment that has been found to stimulate the growth of new collagen and to reduce wrinkles and fine lines.
-It has yet to receive government approval for use as an anti-ageing product and cannot be used by women of child-bearing age.
+Also known as retinoic acid, Retin-A is an acne treatment that has been found to stimulate the growth of new collagen and to reduce wrinkles and fine lines.
+It has yet to receive government approval for use as an anti-aging product and cannot be used by women of child-bearing age.